CommonInfrastructure/.github/profile/README.md

 ## Hi there 👋

-This is an example of a Github structure for Optimizely Common Infrastructure
+This is a Suggestion of a Github structure for Optimizely Common Infrastructure